facebookresearch/hydra/website/docs/experimental/callbacks.md

 ```
 Before each job starts, `MyCallback1.on_job_start` will get called first,
 followed by `MyCallback2.on_job_start`.
-After the job ends, `MyCallback2.on_job_end` will get called first,
+After each job ends, `MyCallback2.on_job_end` will get called first,
 followed by `MyCallback1.on_job_end`.